Operation Toan Thang III: March

 On 25 March at 07:45, helicopter gunships from the 11th ACR engaged an enemy force 7 mi south of Bến Cát.
 The bodies of 11 PAVN/VC and were found and two AK-47s and one 12.7mm machine gun.
 At 09:00, helicopter gunships from the 1/9th Cavalry, attacked several trucks in a jungle area 18 mi northeast of Tây Ninh.
 Tactical air strikes were also directed onto the location and aerofifle troops assaulted into the area found five destroyed 3/4 ton trucks near a bunker complex.
 At 10:00, mechanized infantry from the 2nd Brigade, 25th Infantry Division, engaged an enemy force while sweeping an area 5 mi northeast of Trảng Bàng.
 The action continued until about 16:40 resulting in 18 PAVN/VC killed and three individual and one crew-served weapon captured.
 At 10:15, a 25th Infantry Division convoy from Củ Chi Base Camp to Tây Ninh, was ambushed 3 mi northeast of Go Dau Ha.
 Within 15 minutes, troops from the Division's armored cavalry squadron arrived in tanks and armored personnel carriers to reinforce the convoy.
-Sporadic contact continued until 19:00 with the PAVN losing 85 killed and 19 AK-47 rifles, one 82mm mortar, five light machine guns and 2 RPG-2 launchers captured; US losses were two killed, including First lieutenant Stephen Holden Doane who was killed while destroying an enemy bunker, an action for which he was posthumously awarded the Medal of Honor.
+Sporadic contact continued until 19:00 with the PAVN losing 85 killed and 19 AK-47 rifles, one 82 mm mortar, five light machine guns and 2 RPG-2 launchers captured; US losses were two killed, including First lieutenant Stephen Holden Doane who was killed while destroying an enemy bunker, an action for which he was posthumously awarded the Medal of Honor.
 At 12:30, infantry from the 3rd Brigade, 9th Infantry Division supported by helicopter gunships from the air cavalry squadron of the 12th Combat Aviation Group, engaged an enemy force 3 mi south of Cần Đước killing 11 in an hour-long engagement.
 At 13:00, troops from the 2nd Brigade, 1st Cavalry Division, discovered a bunker complex and graves containing 23 PAVN/VC killed in the preceding three days 18 mi southwest of An Lộc.
-At about 15:30, infantry of the 3rd Brigade, 1st Infantry Division, discovered several bunkers while sweeping an area 4 mi west of Lai Khê, the bunkers contained 16 complete 107mm rockets.
+At about 15:30, infantry of the 3rd Brigade, 1st Infantry Division, discovered several bunkers while sweeping an area 4 mi west of Lai Khê, the bunkers contained 16 complete 107 mm rockets.

 On 26 March at 04:15, a unit of the 2nd Brigade, 1st Cavalry Division in night defensive positions 8 mi north-northeast of Dầu Tiếng received mortar fire followed by a ground attack.
 The unit responded with organic weapons and artillery, helicopter gunship and AC-47 supporting fires.
 The enemy withdrew after an hour leaving two dead in the barbed wire and two individual and one crew-served weapons.
 U.S. losses were eight killed.
 At 13:30 a unit of the 2nd Brigade, 1st Cavalry Division sweeping an area 7 mi east of Phú Cường engaged an enemy force.
 The troops were reinforced at 14:00 and helicopter gunships, artillery and tactical air support was given.
 Contact was lost at 15:10, U.S. losses were two killed while PAVN/VC losses were unknown.